Sunday, 11 June 2023

 Enrico Piaggio - a creative man

-Today we set off on a drive through Tuscany to Florence in order to catch a flight to Sicily.
-En route however we visited Piaggio Museum which was opened in 2000 in the building that used to be the tooling workshop.
-We were there to see the Vespas, the iconic Italian bike.
 Vespa, meaning ‘wasp’ in Italian so named because of its wide central part where the rider sits and the ‘narrow’ waist, was the invention of Enrico Piaggio who wanted to make a vehicle for the masses.
 What a success story!
 The design was born or rather launched in April 1946.
-A year later on 20 April 1947 (an historic day!) a specially designed Vespa made its debut into the world of racing in Naples.
+A year later on 20 April 1947 (an historic day! - the day I was born) a specially-designed Vespa made its debut into the world of racing in Naples.
 Since then, 2 specially-equipped Vespas have set 18 world records.
 These fierce buzzing machines have done all sorts of things including a number of epic world tours.
 It was quite exciting seeing those bikes that had been ridden all over the world.
 Piaggio even designed a model during the war that could be used as a rocket launcher - it remained as a prototype.
 From the ‘sublime’ to the ridiculous - the Vespa 180 Super Sport was transformed by Piaggio and by the English factory Alpha Wallis to race along the road, fly like a helicopter, sail and dive like a submarine.
 All for a movie!
 What fun they must have had.
 We went crazy taking photos but here is just a selection for you to enjoy!

 Stickers from many Vespa clubs around the world

-After a number of trips to Europe and Africa, Fabio Salini rode this bike 40,000 km through Eurasia, Middle East and South East Asia to Australia then he shipped the bike to Chile to ride around South America.
+to Australia then he shipped the bike to Chile to ride around South America.

-This bike - a world hero in my book!
-Writer and journalist Giorgio Bettinelli
+Giorgio Bettinelli rode this bike all over the world - a world bike hero in my book!

-From September 1995 to September 1996 on this bike, Bettinelli rode 52,000 km from Melbourne to Cape Town via the natural bridge of the Indonesian archipelago, Singapore, Malaysia to the Sinai Peninsula and through Africa from the Suez Canal to the Cape of Good Hope.
+From September 1995 to September 1996, writer and journalist Giorgio Bettinelli, who has been described as an accidental Vesparado, rode his trusty Vespa 52,000 km from Melbourne to Cape Town via the natural bridge of the Indonesian archipelago, Singapore, Malaysia to the Sinai Peninsula and through Africa from the Suez Canal to the Cape of Good Hope.
 The travel bug still buzzing in him, in 1997 he road this same bike from Alaska to Tierra del Fuego, from Australia to South Africa, from Chile to Tasmania, through North and South America, Europe, Asia, Africa and Oceania.
 One trip!
 Man wish that I were 40 years younger.

 A portion of the money from every VESPARED purchased goes to support the